GitLab vs Bitbucket

 -

-Most claims are capped at the fees paid in the prior 12 months, and indirect damages like lost profits or lost data are waived.
-In practice, recovery may be limited even if the service causes significant business harm.
+Most claims are capped at fees paid in the prior 12 months, and indirect damages are waived.
+For many users, that means limited recovery if something goes wrong.

 -